MERLIN-QFT/MERLIN-1.6.00/README.md

 These identifiers correspond to the arguments used in `INITIALIZE[...]`.

 The data encode the necessary structures for the reduction procedure and can be extended by constructing additional topologies.
+(To be implemented)

 Although some of these data were generated using external reduction tools, the construction is method-independent and can, in principle, be reproduced using other frameworks.